asok-mirror/WavePortal_SmartContract_Ethereum/README.md

 # Wave Portal 👋
-Developed Through following the tutorial on build space.
+Developed through following the tutorial on build space.

 ### **Welcome!**
-To get started with this course, clone this repo and follow these commands:
+To get started with this, clone this repo and follow these commands:

 Front End ( root - front-end folder)
 1. Run `npm install` at the root of your directory